alecjacobson/coloremoji.sty/README.md

 ![Emojis in math
 mode.](http://alecjacobson.com/weblog/media/alligator-power-integral-jack-o-lantern.png)

+## Important
+The encoding of the `.tex` must support emoji's, that is unicode characters.
+So switch your encoding to something like UTF-8.
+Example:

+    \usepackage[utf8x]{inputenc}

 ## Known issues

 This style sheet creates a PDF where each emoji is actually an embedded _image_ rather than a character using the [Apple Color Emoji typeface](http://en.wikipedia.org/wiki/Apple_Color_Emoji).
 This means you won't be able to correctly copy and paste emjois from the resulting .pdf files.

-The encoding of the `.tex` must support emoji's, that is unicode characters.
-So switch your encoding to something like UTF-8.